- CrashPlan PRO

 - Extremely large PST files

-To eliminate issues with the Windows Volume Shadow Copy Service (VSS), follow the steps below to clear your VSS snapshots.
+To eliminate issues with the Windows Volume Shadow Copy Service (VSS), clear your VSS snapshots.
 You must have administrative privileges for the device to perform these steps.

 - Go to the Windows Start menu.

 - Search for cmd.

 - Right-click on cmd.exe select Run as Administrator.

 - In the command prompt, enter this command:

 - Press Enter.